-- Review instructions for use of electronic information in CERM on CANVAS and create the required Google Account using an LLU email as instructed the main page. - Attend all Clinical Orientation classes per program. - Provide the DCE or designee documentation of all health requirements following the instructions posted on CERM's Required Documents section. - Complete a student Biographical form and submit it in the format as instructed, by the deadline posted on CERM's Assignment Modules per cohort. - Submit all Special Requests to the clinical program by the deadline posted on CERM's Calendar and following all the instructions posted on CERM's Special Request section. - Access all pertinent information needed for SCE/LCE from the DCE/designee in a timely manner.
-Respond to emails in a timely fashion to ensure sufficient time for a successful on-boarding process. - Call the facility four weeks (or as otherwise directed by the DCE) in advance to communicate with the SCCE/CI and to find out any additional requirements, such as work schedule, directions to the facility, dress code, etc. - Complete any additional requirements as outlined in the information packets sent to the student by the clinical faculty, staff, or the SCCE/CI.
-Failure to complete and/or submit requirements on time may be subject to disciplinary action up to and including a fee assignment or deferral of attendance to the current clinical experience.
+- Attend all Clinical Orientation classes per program. - Submit documentation of all health requirements and other compliance items on EXXAT database as directed by the DCE/designee - Complete Student Profile/Biographical page on EXXAT as instructed by DCE. - Access all pertinent information needed for SCE/LCE from the DCE/designee in a timely manner.
+Respond to emails in a timely fashion to ensure sufficient time for a successful on-boarding process. - Contact the facility not later than four weeks before the start of the experience (or as otherwise directed by the DCE) to communicate with the SCCE/CI and to ensure their receipt of access to the student packet, and obtain information on any additional requirements, such as work schedule, directions to the facility, dress code, etc. - Failure to complete and/or submit requirements on time may be subject to disciplinary action up to and including a fee assignment or deferral of attendance to the current clinical experience.